Gigass/Video-Matting-to-SVG/README.md

 - WebGL‑accelerated chroma key with interactive color picking (click or drag to sample)
 - Fine‑tuning controls: Threshold, Softness, Spill Suppression, Sharpen, Pixelation
 - Per‑clip mask painting to preserve original video regions in selected time ranges
+- Crop tool: enable/edit/confirm; no‑stretch preview with letterbox/pillarbox; exports use cropped size
 - Background modes: Transparent or Solid; optional preview background image for the SVG preview area
 - One‑click export to animated SVG with inline preview and direct download
 - New: PNG Spritesheet export
+- Robust masking: masks are painted/sampled in source UV (video resolution) so they align perfectly across crop/scale/export

 ## How It Works